Optional Campus Services

 Sports Pass are available for purchase.
 For more information, please visit https://www.12thmanfoundation.com/tickets/student-tickets/index.html.

-Students have the opportunity to select a Meal Plan that fits their individual needs.
+Students can select a Meal Plan that fits their individual needs.
 Meal Plans are designed to be flexible for an array of lifestyles and appetites.
 Smaller plans are available for Non-Corps Upperclassmen and Off Campus students.
+There are three types of Meal Plans to choose from: The All Access Plan, Block Plans, and Dining Dollar Only plans.

-On-Campus “New First Time Freshmen” (regardless of the number of college credit hours) are required to have a minimum Block Meal Plan for the full academic year (or remainder of the year for those that apply for housing after the beginning of the Fall semester.)
-White Creek Apartment Freshmen are required to have a minimum Block Plan or the White Creek Apartment Dining Dollar Plan.
+On-Campus “New First Time Freshmen” (regardless of the number of college credit hours) living in the residence halls or the White Creek Apartments are required to have a minimum Meal Plan for the Fall and the Spring semesters (or remainder of the year for those that apply for housing after the beginning of the Fall semester.).

 Non-Corps Upperclassmen and Off-Campus students are not required to purchase a Meal Plan, but the option is available to them to aid in budgeting and provide dining discounts.

-To learn about Meal Plan requirements/options, visit dining.tamu.edu.
+To learn about Meal Plan requirements/options, visit https://dineoncampus.com/tamu/.

-Dining Dollars: A dollar-for-dollar currency located on the Aggie ID and accepted at all dining locations on campus, including the Aggie Express convenience stores, Starbucks, and Food Trucks.
+• A dollar-for-dollar currency located on the Aggie ID and accepted at all dining locations on campus, including the Aggie Express convenience stores, Starbucks, and Food Trucks.
 Dining Dollars are not accepted at the Barnes and Noble Café in the MSC.
-Dining Dollars are only accepted on campus, assuring parents/guardians that this money is spent only on food, beverages, and other important supplies (such as toiletries, scantrons, Advil, etc.) Dining Dollars can not be overdrawn and can be refilled at any time.
+Dining Dollars are only accepted on campus, assuring parents/guardians that this money is spent only on food, beverages, and other important supplies (such as toiletries, scantrons, etc.).
+Dining Dollars cannot be overdrawn and can be refilled at any time.

 Housing